How to feed the world amid COVID and climate crises | DW | 20.01.2021

 Curbing meat consumption is essential in the fight against climate change.
-But in countries facing spiraling food insecurity, it's a different story.
+But it is a more complicated story in countries that face spiraling food insecurity.

 Meat consumption is linked to climate change.
 But without it, many in developing countries face health risks

 The hottest year on record and a global pandemic are fueling fast-rising food insecurity and malnutrition around the world.
-Almost 690 million people suffered from hunger in 2019, a figure that rose by a staggering 130 million last year due to the coronavirus pandemic, according to the UN.
+Almost 690 million people suffered from hunger in 2019, a figure that was projected to rise by 130 million by the end of 2020 because of the coronavirus pandemic, according to the United Nations.

-Around one in ten people are currently suffering severe food insecurity globally, with hunger most prevalent in southeast Asia and expanding fastest in sub-Saharan Africa.
+About one in 10 people are currently experiencing severe food insecurity globally, with hunger most prevalent in Southeast Asia and expanding fastest in sub-Saharan Africa.
 Water scarcity and regional conflicts have only deepened the crisis.

 Sustainable livestock farming will be central to tackling food insecurity in these regions, say experts at this week's Global Forum for Food and Agriculture (GFFA), which is themed "How to Feed the World in Times of Pandemics and Climate Change?"